ljonesdesign/INLS161-2021-summer-1/docs/01-basics/04-sftp-editors.md

 [![Here is a link to a Fetch Presentation on Google Slides](/img/fetch-google-slides-thumbnail.png)](https://docs.google.com/presentation/d/1QGQjVMvFS3-lIgMI4BoESXnRnmit-cV2_5p-5dYlFhU/edit?usp=sharing)

-## Recommended Editor
+## Recommended Text Editor

-Use any Editor you like.
-My personal preference for teaching for both **PC and Mac** was [Visual Studio Code](https://code.visualstudio.com/) but the new update is too confusing for beginners, so I will be using [Brackets](http://brackets.io/).
+Use any Text Editor you like.
+My personal preference for teaching for both **PC and Mac** is [Visual Studio Code](https://code.visualstudio.com/).
+This will be the best option for you if you do not already have a favorite editor.
+I do not recommend using textEdit on the Macintosh or Notepad on the PC or other very basic editors unless you are an advanced coder.
+(Notepad++ is an acceptable text editor).

 ## Starters